JETSCAPE/JETSCAPE/src/framework/README.md

         ```bash
         ./get_music.sh
         ```

-The shell script will clone the latest version of MUSIC to 3rdparty folder.
+This shell script will clone the latest version of MUSIC to 3rdparty folder.
+It also setup the enviroment variables for MUSIC to run.
+Specifically, MUSIC needs the folder path for the EOS tables.
+Please make sure the enviroment variable HYDROPROGRAMPATH to be set to the path for MUSIC code package.

 When compiling MUSIC with JETSCAPE, please turn on the MUSIC support option when generating the cmake configuration file,